 Minnesota Rules, chapter 4511, part 0500, subpart 2, was repealed by the legislature in 2017 and replaced with Minnesota Statutes, section 10A.04, subdivision 9, which allows a lobbyist to report the lobbying activity of other lobbyists who represent the same principal, rather than requiring each lobbyist to file a separate report.
-Subpart 1 needs to be amended to replace a cross-reference to subpart 2 with a cross-reference to Minnesota Statutes, section 10A.04, subdivision 9.
-Subpart 1 would also be amended to make minor changes in language to accommodate updated reporting requirements.
-It is reasonable to amend subparts to remove obsolete cross-references and to accommodate statutory changes.
+Subpart 1 needs to be amended to replace a

-Proposed amendment of Minnesota Rules, chapter 4511, part 0500, subpart 2
+Proposed amendment of Minnesota Rules, chapter 4511, part 0500, subpart 3

 Each lobbyist principal is required to have a single designated lobbyist who is responsible for reporting certain information about the principal within their lobbyist reports.
 In 2023 the legislature enacted legislation that, effective beginning in 2024, amended Minnesota Statutes, section 10A.04, subdivision 4, to significantly alter the content of lobbyist reports required to be filed with the Board.
-Subpart 2 needs to be amended to accommodate those changes and eliminate the need for subpart 5, which applies to the reporting of gifts.
-The subparts currently numbered as subparts 3-4 would be renumbered as subparts 2-3.
-It is reasonable to amend subparts to accommodate statutory changes.
+Subpart 3 needs to be amended to accommodate those changes and eliminate the need for subpart 5, which applies to the reporting of gifts.
+It is reasonable to amend a subpart to accommodate statutory changes.